nodecg/nodecg/tutorials/making-dialogs.md

 property.

-When a `confirm` or `dismiss` button is pressed, NodeCG will emit a `dialog-confirmed` or `dialog-dismissed` event on your dialog's `document.
+When a `confirm` or `dismiss` button is pressed, NodeCG will emit a `dialog-confirmed` or `dialog-dismissed` event on your dialog's `document`.
 For example:

 ```html
 // bundles/my-bundle/dashboard/my-dialog.html